 ‘Respirators with similar performance requirements to NIOSH-approved devices’ (CDC).
 However, there is still limited testing on these standards by CDC, and N95 is recommended where possible.

-The biggest factor that makes understanding mask ratings so difficult is the number of different systems.
+The biggest factor that makes understanding mask ratings so difficult to grasp is the number of different systems.
 The most commonly known mask rating is the NIOSH system, which rates masks as N95, N99, and N100.
 These masks are rated by the American National Institute for Occupational Safety and Health, which is part of the CDC.

 But did you know that this is only the tip of the iceberg?
-Not only does the NIOSH also certify R and P rated masks, but there are also 5 other commonly used mask rating systems.
-Although knowing the NIOSH rating system is normally enough, in times when stocks are low knowing the other mask ratings can come in handy.
+Not only does the NIOSH also certify R and P rated masks, but there are also 6 other commonly used mask rating systems.
+Although knowing the NIOSH rating system is sometimes enough, in times when stocks are low knowing the other mask ratings can come in handy.
 After all, N95 masks are usually the first to sell out.

 The most important rating systems to know are the NIOSH ratings (N95), and Europe EN (FFP2).
 These are the most commonly found masks and most other rating systems are based on, or closely follow, the guidelines of these respirators.